mkoush1/tedt-edu/README.md

 EduSoft is a comprehensive educational management system that provides a platform for supervisors and users to manage educational content and track progress.

+## What's New in Version 1.2

+- **CEFR Language Assessment Package**: A complete assessment framework based on the Common European Framework of Reference for Languages (CEFR)
+  - Supports all six CEFR levels (A1, A2, B1, B2, C1, C2)
+  - Includes assessment materials for all four skills: Reading, Writing, Listening, and Speaking
+  - Detailed rubrics and scoring guidelines for each skill and level
+- **Enhanced AI Writing Assessment**: Improved evaluation criteria and more detailed feedback
+- **Integrated Listening Assessment**: Real audio files and transcripts for comprehensive listening evaluation

 ## Features

 - User Authentication (Login/Signup)